real-Sandip-Das/AGV-ROS-task-doc/Course 3/README.md

 ## Exercises

+While doing the exercises, the source code was being tracked in [this](https://github.com/real-Sandip-Das/smb_highlevel_controller) repository

 ### Part 1

 Since, there are still a lot of unresolved error/warning messages shown while launching `smb_gazebo`, `rosdep` was used to install all the remaining dependencies of the project.